 His story can help teens and their loved ones to see that it is not too late.
 There is hope, and teens can make changes and heal, even when they are experiencing stigmatization and discrimination.

 There is a profound connection between mental health and substance use in teens.
 These intertwined challenges, however, can make it difficult for teens to heal.
 In addition, the stigmas that surround both mental health issues and addiction often lead teens and their loved ones to feel hopeless.
 However, there is hope, and teens can re-write their story.
 They can get the help they need to build skills that give them resilience and strength as they move towards adulthood.
 Tony Hoffman can help to build awareness of how teens can make this shift in their lives.
-If you are interested in learning more about Tony Hoffman and how he can help, call us today at (559) 392-8897.
+If you are interested in learning more about Tony Hoffman and how he can help, contact us today.